As we continue to dive deep into the worlds of Agile and Scrum, the next topic we’d like to cover is sprint planning meetings.

 The ceremony helps the whole group focus on execution, minimize surprises, and get higher-quality outcomes.

 The recommended length of the sprint planning meeting is 1-2 hours per sprint week, so a 2-week sprint would mean an up to 4-hour planning session.
 There is no minimum length, so if the product owner and the team reach an agreement and finish earlier, they are free to close off and get to work.
+The method will be easier if you use the best time management tools.

 The sprint planning agenda